 The Department of Neurology provides adult neurology residency training to 16 residents in an ACGME-accredited program.
-Residents rotate at four major teaching hospitals: The University of Colorado Hospital, The Denver Health Medical Center, The Denver Veterans Affairs Medical Center, and The Children's Hospital.
+Residents rotate at four major teaching hospitals: The University of Colorado Hospital, The Denver Health Medical Center, The Denver Veterans Affairs Medical Center, and Children's Hospital Colorado.
 The program's main campus is housed on the Anschutz Medical Campus.
-We work closely with the Child Neurology Program at the University of Colorado, which offers ACGME-accredited training to 6 residents.
+We work closely with the Child Neurology Program at Children's hospital Colorado, which offers ACGME-accredited training to 9 residents and is also located on the Anschutz Medical Campus.

 Rotations provide a broad mixture of both inpatient and outpatient neurology.
 Experts in all subspecialties of neurology are represented in the department, including Behavioral Neurology, Multiple Sclerosis, Neuromuscular Disorders, Epilepsy, Stroke, NeuroIntensive Care, Neuro-ophthalmology, Movement Disorders, Neuro-oncology, Neuro-infectious Disease, and Sleep.
 Typical rotation assignments can be viewed on the resident schedule page.
 Residents are given increasing responsibilities as they progress through the program.
 Electives in all subspecialties and individually-designed electives are available during the PGY-3 and PGY-4 years.